Amyloidosis: Treatment

 Treatment depends on the type of amyloidosis that is present.
 Treatment with high dose melphalan, a chemotherapy agent, followed by stem cell transplantation has shown promise in early studies and is recommended for stage I and II AL amyloidosis.
 However, only 20–25% of people are eligible for stem cell transplant.
-Chemotherapy treatment including cyclophosphamide-bortezomib-dexamethasone is currently the recommended treatment option for people with AL Amyloidosis not eligible for transplant.
+Chemotherapy treatment including cyclophosphamide-bortezomib-dexamethasone-daratumumab (Dara-Cybord) is currently the recommended treatment option for people with AL Amyloidosis not eligible for transplant.

 In AA, symptoms may improve if the underlying condition is treated.
 In people who have inflammation caused by AA amyloidosis, tumour necrosis factor (TNF)-alpha inhibitors such as infliximab and etanercept are used for an average duration of 20 months.
-If TNF-alpha inhibitors are not effective, Interleukin-1 inhibitors (e.g. anakinra, canakinumab, rilonacept) and interleukin-6 inhibitors (e.g. tocilizumab) may be considered.
+If TNF-alpha inhibitors are not effective, Interleukin-1 inhibitors (e.g., anakinra, canakinumab, rilonacept) and interleukin-6 inhibitors (e.g., tocilizumab) may be considered.

 Management of ATTR amyloidosis will depend on its classification as wild type or variant.
 Both may be treated with tafamidis, a low toxicity oral agent that prevents destabilization of correctly folded protein.
 Studies showed tafamidis reduced mortality and hospitalization due to heart failure.
 Previously, for variant ATTR amyloidosis, liver transplant was the only effective treatment.
 New therapies include diflunisal, inotersen, and patisiran.

 Diflunisal binds to misfolded mutant TTR protein to prevent its buildup, like how tafamidis works.
 Low-certainty evidence indicates that it mitigates worsening of peripheral neuropathy and disability from disease progression.